fbpx

 3. Choose the technologies needed

 Now is the time to shortlist all the digital tools and technologies you need.
-Make sure you refer our toolkit to get started.
+Make sure you refer to our toolkit to get started.

 4. Provide guidance and training